sfat/snyk-gradle-plugin/README.md

 ![Snyk logo](https://snyk.io/style/asset/logo/snyk-print.svg)

----
-**NOTE**
-This repository is only a plugin to be used with the Snyk CLI tool.
+> :warning: **NOTE**: This repository is only a plugin to be used with the Snyk CLI tool.
 To use this plugin to test and fix vulnerabilities in your project, install the Snyk CLI tool first.
 Head over to [snyk](https://github.com/snyk/snyk) to get started.
----

 # Snyk Gradle CLI Plugin